frederickemerson/modified-render/README.md

 - The server fails to start with error message `Pre-Falcor Init - Bind failed with error code: 10048`.

     - Change the value of `DEFAULT_PORT_UDP` in **both** `hrender/NetworkPasses/ServerNetworkManager.h` and `hrender/NetworkPasses/ClientNetworkManager.h`.
 The default is 1505 but you may try values from 1500 to 1510.
 Make sure that your firewall allows UDP communication across the specified port numbers.

-- When setting up the NVIDIA Video Codec SDK, you encountered an error stating that `CMakeLists.txt` cannot be found.
-    - Make sure you set up the directory correctly. 'cmake' should be run in the `Samples/build` folder.
-    - Do not edit `Video_Codec_SDK_11010` and its contents after building the samples.